Cstannahill/code-evo/project-context.md

 ## Immediate Next Steps

+- Stage and commit `backend/app/utils/token_logger.py` (now unignored) and redeploy so the backend includes the token logging module in production builds.
+- Update Railway (and any other hosted environments) to set `MONGODB_TLS=true` and, if using self-signed certs, `MONGODB_TLS_ALLOW_INVALID_CERTIFICATES=true` or provide `MONGODB_TLS_CA_FILE`, then redeploy to verify MongoDB health check passes.
 - Test backend analysis with both legacy and new OpenAI models to confirm the token parameter fix works as intended.
 - Monitor logs for any parameter-related errors or unexpected behavior.
 - If successful, propagate the utility to any other OpenAI call sites as needed.